nikitavoloboev/data/productivity/flow/rules.md

 ## Karabiner
 - Try to make semantic mappings and chunk mappings by theme or context.
 - Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
 Each variable name should be descriptive.
+- Map all hotkeys that are taken in `Karabiner` mind map.

 ## Markdown
 - Don't leave unnecessary whitespace between headings and text.